cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 It is possible to use the [`csi-driver`](https://github.com/cert-manager/csi-driver) to circumvent the problem of "too many ephemeral Secret resources stored in etcd".
-Using the CSI driver, no Secret resource is created, alliviating the issue.
+Using the CSI driver, no Secret resource is created, alleviating the issue.

 Since Flant offers its customers the capability to use Certificate resources, and wants to keep supporting the Certificate type, switching from Certificate